Use a dockable tabbed window for plugins

 - Platform changed from Debian to All

-Updated by Nathan Woodrow almost 2 years ago
+Updated by Nathan Woodrow over 2 years ago

 As far as I know this is on the cards to do at some stage.
 I think Martin had some ideas on this.
 I was going to prototype a python based plugin tree at some stage but haven't had the chance yet.

-Updated by Giovanni Manghi about 1 year ago
+Updated by Giovanni Manghi over 1 year ago

 - Target version changed from Version 1.7.4 to Version 2.0.0